ant-design/ant-design-pro-site/docs/deploy.en-US.md

 ### Code splitting and dynamic imports

-After version 0.3.0, we added support for code splitting and dynamic imports, only corresponding code will be loaded after matching a route, to avoid the first screen to load too much unnecessary js files to improve the scalability of large-scale frontend application.
+After version 0.3.0, we added support for code splitting and dynamic imports, only corresponding code will be loaded after matching a route, to avoid the first screen loading too much unnecessary js files to improve the scalability of large-scale frontend application.

 ```
 ├── 0.async.js